 Many details of the life of Julian Eltinge are unclear.
 He revealed little about his personal life because he wanted to quell rumors that he was gay.
 “I am not gay, I just like pearls,” he often said.

-His birthday has been given on various dates, but a researcher finally nailed it down: He was born William Julian Dalton on May 14, 1881, in Newton, Mass., the son of Julia Baker Dalton and Michael Dalton, a failed gold prospector who opened a barbershop in Butte, Mont.
+His birthday has been given on various dates, but a researcher finally nailed it down.
+He was born William Julian Dalton on May 14, 1881, in Newton, Mass., the son of Julia Baker Dalton and Michael Dalton.
+His father, a failed gold prospector, later opened a barbershop in Butte, Mont.

 According to one version of the story, he played a girl in the Cadet Theatricals at the age of 10.
 His performance inspired the next year’s show to be written around him.

 Another biographer picks up the thread.
-In Extravaganza King: Robert Barnet and Boston Musical Theatre, writes that Billy Dalton was then studying dance and taken the name Julian Eltinge (rhymes with sing).
+In Extravaganza King: Robert Barnet and Boston Musical Theatre, Anne Alison Barnet writes that Billy Dalton was then studying dance and taken the name Julian Eltinge (rhymes with sing).
 His dance instructor recommended him to Barnet, the Cadet Theatricals producer, because he had beautiful legs and was a joy to work with.
-He was cast as a soubrette named Mignonette in Miladi and the Musketeer.
+He played the part of a soubrette named Mignonette in Miladi and the Musketeer.

-The next year he was asked to perform for another amateur theatrical group, the Bank Officers Association, a benevolent society for bankers.
+The next year another amateur theatrical group asked him to perform — the Bank Officers Association, a benevolent society for bankers.
 The cadets had decided not to produce a show that year, but to spend more time drilling.
 Rumor had it that the military brass frowned on drag performances as unseemly.

 And so the BOA took center stage, and Julian Eltinge stole the 1901 show as Claire de Loinville in Miss Simplicity.
-Two years later he was dazzling in Baron Humbug, and a prominent producer named E.E.
-Rice took him to Broadway.
+Two years later he dazzled the audience in Baron Humbug.
+A prominent producer named E.E.
+Rice then took him to Broadway.

 The rest is history.